tanducmai/myportfolio/content/posts/database-normalisation.md

 - Bring the PK to the *child relation*.
   - We now have a *proper schema*.
 - Identify the *partial dependency*
-  - Non-key attribute(s) partially depend on the PK.
+  - Non-key attribute(s) partially depends on the PK.
-  - Meaning that the PK should be a Composite Key, and the Non-key attribute(s) now depend on part of the PK (not the whole PK).
+  - Meaning that the PK should be a Composite Key, and the Non-key attribute(s) now depends on part of the PK (not the whole PK).
   - For example:
     - PK - Attribute1, Attribute2
     - Non-key attribute depends on {Attribute1} or {Attribute1} -> Non-key